-The Solstice Challenge was our first big 2018 fundraising event.
+The Solstice Challenge was our biggest fundraising event so far.

 A group of volunteers and fundraisers travelled to the glorious Welsh seaside town of Aberystwyth on Saturday 23rd June.
 After seeing the sun drop beyond the horizon of the Irish Sea, they made the 300 mile journey across country to Great Yarmouth in Norfolk, all to raise much needed funds for Derbyshire Blood Bikes.
 Some 12 motorcycles and 2 cars made the journey, around half the participants being current Blood Bike volunteers.

 Many of the group were all well accomplished and experienced motorcyclists, but few had experienced a full overnight ride.
 Though blessed with clear and dry conditions, the ride to the start, significant temperature drop from the daytime, coupled with the inevitable fatigue, meant that by the finish on the east coast, some had ridden over 450 miles in little more than 12 hours.
 It was, in all senses, a true challenge.
 The group were grateful to the local Freemasons group for opening their very grand lodge to provide refreshment and the chance for a few hours sleep before returning home on Sunday morning.